Skip to content

 While GM’s plan may work technically, there are still many regulatory hurdles with state insurance commissions that have to be met.
 So far, the insurance commissions haven’t approved the performance-based usage data insurance model.

-At Barry, Barall, Taylor & Levesque, LLC, our Manchester car accident lawyers are concerned that you and the people responsible for your injuries have enough insurance to pay for your damages.
+At Barry, Taylor & Levesque, LLC, our Manchester car accident lawyers are concerned that you and the people responsible for your injuries have enough insurance to pay for your damages.
 If another driver causes you harm, you deserve compensation for your medical bills, lost income, pain and suffering, and property damage.
 If the liable driver doesn’t have enough insurance, or doesn’t have any insurance, you can file a claim with your own UM/UIM carrier.
 To discuss any car accident injuries, including the death of a loved one, call us at 860-649-4400 or fill out our contact form.
 We serve Hartford, Manchester, and the surrounding communities.